universal-packages/universal-core/README.md

 #### **`environment`** `String | String[]`

 If specified the environment will only be loaded if `NODE_ENV` matches one of the values, for instance the example above will only be loaded when `NODE_ENV` is equal to `production`, another example will be to set it like `static environment = ['production', 'staging']` to only be ran in those.

+It is also supported negated environments, for instance `static environment = '!development'` will be loaded in any environment except development.

 #### **`onlyFor`** `'apps' | 'tasks' | 'console'`